 If a child of the intestate predeceases him leaving issue who survived the intestate, the surviving spouse or civil partner takes the same share as if that child had survived the intestate.

 Other circumstances lead to different allocations.
 If there are no surviving relatives, the estate passes to the Crown.

 Using the IHT exemption

-Although a gift to your spouse will be exempt on your death, it will be of course added to his or her estate, and is likely to increase the IHT payable when they die.
+Although a gift to your spouse will be exempt on your death in most circumstances, it will be added to his or her estate, and is likely to increase the IHT payable when they die.

 It can often make good sense, therefore, to make provision for gifts to others, usually your children, to the extent that this is appropriate.